2013 Malaysian Grand Prix: Race

 Maldonado, in 12th position, ran on a damp white line at turn 11 on lap 13; he drove across the gravel trap, removing half of his car's front wing.
 Maldonado recovered to the pit lane without external aid for a replacement front wing, and rejoined the race in 21st place.
 By lap 15 Webber led teammate Vettel by 2.2 seconds, and Vettel was the same distance ahead of Hamilton in third.
+This was because Webber was managing the pace but this resulted in Vettel occasionally being backed towards the Mercedes duo.
 Webber began the second round of pit stops when he entered the pit lane to switch to medium-compound tyres at the end of that lap; he returned to the track in fifth, behind Button.
 Vettel took the lead and was instructed by his race engineer, Guillaume Rocquelin, to speed up to retain the position.
 He and Rosberg made their second pit stops at the end of lap 22.
 Vettel and Rosberg returned to the track in third and fourth place, and Webber returned to the lead.
 A recurring captive wheel-nut system fault, possibly caused by a high temperature on the left front wheel, lost Sutil 84 seconds in a pit stop, and fell to 20th.
 Soon thereafter the Force India team called Sutil and his teammate, Di Resta, into retirement because they could not fix the problem before the end of the race and did not want to damage their cars.

 The Force India cars of Paul di Resta and Adrian Sutil were retired less than halfway through the race due to a recurring captive wheel-nut-system failure.

 By the end of lap 25, Vettel was less than a second behind teammate Webber and could use DRS to attempt a pass for the lead.
 The gap to Vettel and Webber was lowered to four-tenths of a second at the start of the next lap, as Hamilton gained on them.
 Rocquelin told Vettel by radio on that lap to conserve his tyres in high-speed corners, because he drew too close to Webber and was affected by the aerodynamic turbulence of airflow over his teammate's car.
 Webber also slowed to preserve his tyres so he could reach the third series of pit stops, and Vettel told the Red Bull team by radio to have his teammate relinquish the lead to him because he thought he was the faster driver.
 On the 29th lap, Webber went faster by three-tenths of a second and pulled away from Vettel.